dgraph-io/flock/tutorial/Readme.md

 $ export DATA_DIR=$(pwd)/data
 ```

 - Export UID.
-This is to give permissions to Dgraph process inside the container to write to host directory.
+This is to give permission to Dgraph process inside the container to write to host directory.
 ```sh
 $ export UID
 ```